 - make scientific publications freely accessible.

-In the first stage, manuscripts that pass a rapid access peer review by the editorial board are immediately posted in the discussion forum Weather and Climate Dynamics Discussions (WCDD).
-They are then subject to interactive public discussion, during which the referees' comments (anonymous or attributed), additional short comments by other members of the scientific community (attributed), and the authors' replies are also posted on the WCDD website.
+In the first stage, manuscripts that pass a rapid access peer review by the editorial board are immediately posted as preprints on EGUsphere or on WCDD.
+They are then subject to interactive public discussion, during which the referees' comments (anonymous or attributed), additional comments by other members of the scientific community (attributed), and the authors' replies are also posted alogside the preprint.
 In the second stage, the peer-review process is completed and, if accepted, the final revised papers are published in WCD.
-To ensure publication precedence for authors, and to provide a lasting record of scientific discussion, WCDD and WCD are both ISSN-registered, permanently archived, and fully citable.
+To ensure publication precedence for authors, and to provide a lasting record of scientific discussion, EGUsphere, WCDD, and WCD are ISSN-registered, permanently archived, and fully citable.